 While many of the festivities are hosted by pubs and include plenty of drinking, you’ll still find great activities to do with the whole family.

-The Irish Channel Parade on March 16th in the Garden District is one of the largest and most fun parades to attend in New Orleans.
+The Irish Channel Parade on March 16th in the Garden District is one of the largest and most interesting parades to attend in New Orleans.

-Visitors who are looking for more adult fun should head to Parasol’s Block Party Celebration, a recurring event which takes place on the third Saturday of March every year.
+Visitors who are looking for more adult fun should head to Parasol’s Block Party Celebration, a recurring event that takes place in March.

 With the weather getting warmer, March might be a good time to head out to the swamps surrounding New Orleans.

-Both sites offer maps, trails and sometimes even special events throughout the year which are free to enjoy.
+Both sites offer maps, trails and sometimes even special events throughout the year that are free to enjoy.

 All you have to do is drive out and enjoy the natural splendor of the swamplands!